sf105/sttp-book/_chapters/boundary-testing.md

 Now we have derived the six test cases that we can use to test the boundaries.
 {% include example-end.html %}

-## Boundary Testing
+## Automating boundary testing with JUnit (via Parameterized Tests)

 We just analysed the boundaries and derived test cases using a domain matrix.
-To automate these tests we will implement them with JUnit.
+It is time to automated these tests using JUnit.

-You might have noticed that in the domain matrix we always have a certain amount of input values and, implicitly, an output value.
+You might have noticed that in the domain matrix we always have a certain amount of input values and, implicitly, an expected output value.
 We could just implement the boundary tests by making a separate method for each test.
 However, the amount of tests can quickly become large and then this approach is not maintainable.
 Also, the code in these test methods will be largely the same.